|

 a) y = 5x − 2

 The slope is 5.
-This means that for every 1 unit x increases, y increases 5 units.
+This means that y increases 5 units for every 1 unit x increases.
+That is the rate of change of y with respect to x.

 Problem 5.

-a) Write the equation of the straight line whose slope is 3 and whose a) y-intercept is 1.
+a) Write the equation of the line whose slope is 3 and whose y-intercept is 1.

 y = 3x + 1

-b) Write the equation of the straight line whose slope is −1 and whose a) y-intercept is −2.
+b) Write the equation of the line whose slope is −1 and whose y-intercept is −2.

 y = −x − 2